getsentry/sentry-docs/docs/learn/search.rst

 * ``server:web-8``
 * ``example error``

 The first two are standard search tokens, both using reserved keywords.
-The second is pointing to a custom tag sent by the client.
-The third is passed as part of the issue search query (which uses a CONTAINS match).
+The third is pointing to a custom tag sent by the client.
+The fourth is passed as part of the issue search query (which uses a CONTAINS match).

 The following tokens are reserved and known to Sentry: